Roshini (singer)

 Roshini is an Indian playback singer who originally hails from Tamil Nadu.
 She has sung songs in Tamil and Telugu languages.
 She contested in the seventh season of Tamil reality show Super Singer in Vijay TV.

 Guinness Record

-Roshini along with her sister Anita (aka Singer Shalini JKA) performed the feat of 'singing non-stop for 37 hours', which fetched them a place in the Guinness Book of World Records.
+Roshini along with her sister Anita (a.k.a.
+Singer Shalini JKA) performed the feat of 'singing non-stop for 37 hours', which fetched them a place in the Guinness Book of World Records.